deis/workflow/src/understanding-workflow/architecture.md

 `LoadBalancer`; which, depending on your configuration, will provision a cloud-native load balancer automatically.

-The router automatically discovers routeable Applications, SSL/TLS certificates and application-specific configurations through the use of Kubernetes annotations.
+The router automatically discovers routable Applications, SSL/TLS certificates and application-specific configurations through the use of Kubernetes annotations.
 Any changes to router configuration or certificates are applied within seconds.